Tips for Cleaning Your AC System

 • Examining lines, refrigerant levels and connections

-There’s also some upkeep you can do on your own between professional tune-ups.
-It only takes about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some work you can do by yourself between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as several components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+Pick a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
 That way, you can run your system once you’ve cleaned it.

 You’ll only need a handful of things: